madcollective/stripe-donation-plugin/README.md

-# Stripe Donation Form &en; WordPress Plugin
+# Stripe Donation Form - WordPress Plugin

 A simple donation form powered by Stripe that allows users to make one-time and monthly donations